 This Defence and Security Accelerator (Accelerator) themed competition ‘regenerative medicine at the front line’ is seeking proposals for regenerative technologies that can be applied very early after severe, traumatic injury resulting from combat or acts of terrorism.
 This competition aims to make a real difference by saving lives and reducing disability.

-The competition will be briefed at the Accelerator Innovation Network event in Bristol on 1 February 2018 and a webinar on 5 February 2018.
+The competition was briefed at the Accelerator Innovation Network event in Bristol on 1 February 2018 .

 Phase 1 proposals must be submitted online via the Accelerator Submission Service no later than midday on 11 April 2018.